Credit or loan insurance

 Depending on the type of credit or loan insurance you get, the terms and conditions will tell you:

-- for critical illness coverage, the specific conditions covered by the insurance policy
+- the specific conditions covered by the insurance policy (for critical illness coverage)

-- for disability coverage, the definition of disability
+- the definition of disability (for disability coverage)

-- for job loss coverage, whether you’d qualify for a job loss benefit if you’re self employed
+- whether you’d qualify for a job loss benefit if you’re self employed (for job loss coverage)

 - you have a pre-existing condition related to the claim

-- you had symptoms of a disease when you applied
+- you had symptoms of a disease when you applied for insurance

-- you were fired from your job with cause
+- your job fired you with cause

-- you resigned
+- you resigned from your job

 - you were working on a contract